Ex-Agent Reflects on Mistakes That Sent Her to Prison

 November 6, 2018

 Pasut got caught up in a web of crime that began with a simple request from a business acquaintance.
 “He asked me to pay a referral fee, and I paid it,” she said.
-Pasut explained that she made the payment to the man, who wasn’t a licensed agent, in return for a promise to help her close a particularly tough listing—a home that had been languishing on the market as the financial crisis heated up more than a decade ago.
-It was the start of a series of poor decisions that led to her guilty plea and, ultimately, her two-year sentence at the Alderson Federal Prison Camp in West Virginia, which began in July 2014.
+Pasut explained that she made the payment to the man, who wasn’t a licensed agent.
+He said he could bring her a buyer for a listing that had been languishing on the market as the financial crisis heated up more than a decade ago.
+"He described it as a consulting fee, as a cost of doing business .
+I paid him after the property closed.
+I threw myself under the bus."
+It was the start of a series of poor decisions that led to her guilty plea and, ultimately, her 21-month sentence at the Alderson Federal Prison Camp in West Virginia, which began in July 2014.

 Pasut, a single parent of three children, shared the personal vulnerabilities that contributed to her improper actions, conveying foibles many practitioners can relate to.
 “I had a fear of disappointing others.
 My sellers were getting frustrated.
 I was intent on getting the deal closed,” she said.
 “My codependency caused me to put myself in harm’s way in trying to help someone else.”